MileHacker Logo

 Advance Booking Recommendations by Season

-• High season (June-August): Book well in advance (3-6 months) for the best selection and prices, just for popular hotels or apartments.
+• High season (June-August): Book well in advance (3-6 months) for the best selection and prices, especially for popular hotels or apartments.
 Availability decreases rapidly closer to these dates.

 • Shoulder season (May, September-October): Book 1-3 months in advance.
 You will find good options and more moderate prices.

 • Low season (November-April): More flexibility.
-You can usually discover good deals closer to the travel date (1 month or less), but booking ahead for specific preferences remains advisable.
+You can often find good deals nearer to the travel date (1 month or less), but booking in advance for particular preferences remains advisable.

 • Negotiation for walk-negotiating prices is not common for established hotels in Riga.
-It may be an option for highly small, independent guesthouses during the low season, but it is generally not expected or widely practiced.
+It could be possible for highly small, small during the low season, but it is for the most part not expected or widely practiced.

 Trusted Booking Platforms and Local Reservation Systems